Aspen-Innovations/Aspen-Linux-Files/README.md

 Now, I have NOT figured out how to do this on windows, you're on your own with that one.

 WARNING: I am YET TO ADD user accounts, (since i'm too tired).
 I will add that later.
-In order to do this, you need to download the folders and files listed below:

-bin, boot, etc, lib, lib64, opt, sbin, tmp, usr, var, bzImage, linuxrc, profile. then use the method already listed above.
+In order to do this, you need to download the contents of the folder. then use the method already listed above.

 BE AWARE, THIS METHOD IS NOT ALWAYS RELIABLE!